skaempfer/crypto-exchange-task/README.md

 | Value             |Amount (Ask)    | Price (Bid)       |
 | Weight            |Price (Ask)     | Amound (Bid)      |

-(!)
-The following technical constraint was applied to the algorithm implementation: The dynamic programming approach for 0-1 knapsack problems requires the capacity to be of type integer, or better it requires incremental steps of increasing the capacity for its calculation.
+**CAUTION:** The following technical constraint was applied to the algorithm implementation: The dynamic programming approach for 0-1 knapsack problems requires the capacity to be of type integer, or better it requires incremental steps of increasing the capacity for its calculation.
 For the values of the cryptos we are facing a value ranging from two decimal places before and eigth decimal places after the comma.
 In order to keep the memory consumption within a achievable range the implementation only considers up to six fractional digits of the crypto value.
 This value is then multiplied with a scale factor to be used as capacity in the best value calculation.
 This limitation can be mitigated in a next step, by optimizing the memory consumption of the algorithm, e.g. by memoization or using a 1-D array instead of a 2-D array for the dynamic programming computation.

 ### Run unit tests